-Battle over the replacement of Ruth Bader Ginsburg rages as tributes to late justice pour in
+Trump signals swift nomination to replace Ginsburg as tributes continue to pour in

 Democratic senators will hold a conference call at 1 p.m.
 Saturday to discuss and strategize how they will handle the upcoming battle over filling the vacancy created by Ginsburg’s death Friday.

-The meeting was confirmed by two aides on condition of anonymity to discuss a private call.
+The meeting was confirmed by two aides, who spoke on the condition of anonymity to discuss a private call.

 Because of Senate rules, the 47 members of the Senate Democratic Caucus have little power to block a confirmation hearing and vote, absent Republican defections.
 Senate Majority Leader Mitch McConnell privately told his members in a letter circulated Friday night to keep their powder dry on where they stand on proceeding with a confirmation fight this year.